The Kermit Project

 Our solution was to keep the software free for every individual and organization for his/her/its own use, but to require companies to license it if they were going to bundle it with a product or otherwise furnish it to customers or clients; that is, if they were looking to make money from our labor.
 This way they could make money but they would have to share it with those who did the work.

 As the Free Software movement took root, its proponents objected strenously to this approach, but it allowed the Kermit project to continue another 10 years.
 Then in 1994, with the upcoming release of Microsoft Windows 95, we decided to release the one and only Kermit program that was 100% commercial: Kermit 95.
 This product allowed the Kermit Project to flourish until about 2003, when the US and world economy began to crash, and to continue to exist in increasingly diminished form until 2011 when the Kermit Project at Columbia University was finally canceled.
-At that point, since nobody's job depended on it any more, all Kermit software that we had complete rights to was placed under an Open Source license, and now everybody is happy except those who lost their jobs.
+At that point, since nobody's job depended on it any more, all Kermit software that we had complete rights to was placed under an Open Source license, and now everybody is happy except those who lost their jobs and those who called our free tech-support number whenever they needed help.
+And those who wonder why there was never another Kermit 95 release.

 XMODEM was a painfully slow protocol, so the impetus was to evolve it into faster and faster protocols; hence YMODEM and ZMODEM.
 But the newer MODEM protocols still assumed a (more or less) 100% transparent connection between two identical or very similar computers.